Introduction

 The tourist complex project nevertheless remains a narrative thread throughout the film.
 In the final cut, Peter is informed in London of action taken against the project.
 As Moira reproaches him for his behavior toward the children, Peter feels obliged to deal with the issue, which has become a source of stress and anxiety within the marriage, we learn that Moira was firmly opposed to the project.
 When Brad calls Peter again in the film’s final moments, Peter no longer cares.
 His experience has fundamentally changed him.
 He ultimately chooses Moira and his family.

 It is worth noting that this scene contained personal tributes by Steven Spielberg.
-Peter and his associates give their firm the name Poster Nail Banning.
+Peter and his associates give their firm the name Poster - Nail - Banning.
 The name Posner represents the birth name of his mother, Leah Adler, and Nail is the birth name of his partner Kate Capshaw, whom he married shortly after production in October 1991.
+By giving Peter’s associates names that evoke his mother and his partner, Spielberg projects both himself and his father into the role of Peter.

 This is only the second deleted scene, and already a significant thematic and dramaturgical density is evident in the material absent from the final cut, in no more than five minutes of footage missing from the film.